 By Kerri Sparling

 In this first book by beloved blogger Kerri Sparling at Six Until Me, she compiles strategies used by people with diabetes and their caregivers to bring that elusive balance into their lives.
 Whether adult or child, type 1 or type 2, spouse or caregiver, male or female, people in the diabetes world will find themselves in this book and be inspired by the commonality of that continuing search for balance.

-THRIVING WITH DIABETES - LINK TO OUR BOOK REVIEW
+THRIVING WITH DIABETES - (Available on Amazon)

 By David Edelman and Dr. Paul Rosman

 This new book is the culmination of the Thriving with Diabetes online workshop series conducted by David Edelman and lead author Dr. Paul Rosman, an accomplished New York endocrinologist who also did a stint as Senior Medical Advisor to Eli Lilly & Company.
 It actually attempts to synthesize the 'best practices' of patients out in the real world: What have they done to succeed and how can they do more of it?
 We loved this refreshing “life hack” approach to keeping blood sugar levels in range.”